ralna/GALAHAD/doc/Julia/rst-dir/cqp_functions.rst

         *
                 - n

-                - is a scalar variable of type Int32 that holds the number of variables
+                - is a scalar variable of type INT that holds the number of variables

         *
                 - m

-                - is a scalar variable of type Int32 that holds the number of general linear constraints.
+                - is a scalar variable of type INT that holds the number of general linear constraints.

         *
                 - w